Skip to main content

 Kingdom Tales 2 Game Cover

-Kingdom Tales 2 is a single player casual strategy game with a historical theme.
+Kingdom Tales 2 is a single player casual city builder game with fantasy, romance, anime and historical themes.
 It was developed by Cateia Games and was released on August 7, 2014.
 It received mostly positive reviews from players.

 A long time ago, there was a kingdom ruled by a fair king, Arnor.
 His daughter Dahla was the most beautiful and cleverest in the land.
 Noble lords from many kingdoms begged the King for his daughter’s hand.
 But, no one was good enough for his Dahla.
 However, in absolute secret, young blacksmith Finn and Dahla were in love.
 Until one day their secret love was revealed!
 The king was furious!
 Join t…